jdcloudcom/en/documentation/Networking/Elastic-IP/Getting-Started/Elastic-IP-with-VM/Create-VM-Instance.md

 This Tutorial provides simplified steps to create a Virtual Machine instance.
 For detailed steps, please refer to the Pages related to Virtual Machine in the Help Center.

 ## Procedures
-Step 1: Login to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.

 Step 2: Select Elastic Compute - Virtual Machine- - Instance at the navigation bar on the left side of the console to go to the Virtual Machine List Page.